1938 British Mount Everest expedition: Planning

 Alongside Tilman and Shipton, Frank Smythe, Noel Odell, Peter Lloyd, Peter Oliver and Charles Warren agreed to participate.
-Ang Tharkay was sirdar and Tenzing Norgay was one of the Sherpas.
+Ang Tharkay was sirdar and Tenzing Norgay was one of the Sherpas and Karma Paul joined the expedition as "the zealous and energetic interpreter and general factotum".
 Jack Longland was invited but he had to decline because his employers would not grant him leave.
 The team was very strong and were, according to Shipton, "socially harmonious".
 Tilman considered a party of seven to be unnecessarily large but acquiesced saying "it represents a high margin of safety against casualties".
 The cost was to be £2,360 compared with £10,000 for the attempt of 1936.
 Radios were not taken because Tilman regarded them as unnecessary but there was too much pressure on him for him to refuse to take oxygen equipment.
 As on the 1935 Shipton–Tilman expedition, the provision of food was extremely basic – Tilman included soup and porridge as "goodies".

 Expedition

 Arriving in Gangtok, Sikkim on 3 March 1938, the party crossed the Sebu La into Tibet hoping to reach Rongbuk well before the monsoon was expected to break.
 Because winter was scarcely over it was very cold on the march-in and snow was deep but they reached Rongbuk on 6 April – over a week earlier than any other team had achieved – to find Mount Everest blown clear of snow.
 Forty-five Shepas arrived having come from Solu Khumbu in Nepal via Nangpa La.
 Taking what had become the traditional approach to the summit up the East Rongbuk Glacier, Camp III was established at the head of the glacier but the temperature was too cold to attempt the climb up to the North Col. Indeed, with the exception of Shipton, all the climbers were suffering from ailments related to the severe cold.
 Shipton and Smythe, who were being regarded as the pair most likely to be making the summit attempt, had been sent over the 22000 ft Lhakpa La to the Kharta valley to recuperate and now the rest of the team joined them there to enjoy a week in springtime conditions in meadows and forests.

 When they returned via the Doya La to Rongbuk they found it had been snowing there for a week and the monsoon had broken on 5 May – three weeks earlier than experienced by previous expeditions.
 They returned to Camp III and on 18 May climbed to the North Col with surprisingly little difficulty.
 Shipton and Smythe rejoined them after returning over the Lhakpa La.
 Heavy snow fell in the night and it was not until 24 May that they were able to start to establish Camp IV on the North Col. The conditions there were warm but the snow was deep and they realised they would have to reconcile themselves to attempting the summit during the monsoon.